Tuesday 14th August 10:00am - Tuesday 13th November 11:00am

 Further project sites will be guided by priorities outlined in the plan and strategic identification of key locations.

-Recent Works - Mittagong Creek (Internal Link)
+Completed Works - Mittagong Creek (Internal Link)

 Evidence of severe bank erosion caused by cattle.
 Fencing-off the creek on grazing properties will help improve bank stability and reduce weed impacts.

 The creek is home to a wide range of plants and animals, although the pressures of urban development have had a detrimental effect over the years, particularly on aquatic life.
 Weeds are also a major concern, with both noxious and environmental weeds being an ongoing issue.

 At the same time, BirdLife Southern Highlands have been surveying the creek’s diverse birdlife for over ten years (see survey results below), and have also undertaken the first known amphibian study of the creek.
 These studies indicate the presence of many bird and frog species, including a significant population of Latham's Snipe, an internationally protected migratory bird that flies each year from Japan to the east coast of Australia.

 The creek habitat also supports numerous turtles, yabbies and other aquatic life.